 The critical role of the MPO needs to be recognized and supported at the state level.
 Consensus between state and regional transportation agencies also is critical.
 DRCOG supports the following principles with regard to the role of the MPO:

-- Transportation planning that is coordinated between DRCOG, the state's transportation agencies, RTD and affected local communities, with each participating transportation agency's plan recognizing the region's priorities in the context of statewide transportation priorities. - A strong role for MPOs placing them on equal footing with CDOT and applicable regional transit agencies in selecting projects to be funded to ensure that local, regional and state transportation needs are met in a coordinated and cooperative manner. - Legislation that reinforces collaboration between state and regional transportation agencies and recognizes their respective roles and interests. - Revision of the CDOT engineering region boundaries so that the DRCOG region is contained in fewer engineering regions. - Legislation to ensure that representation on the Transportation Commission reflects the most recent population census.
+Transportation planning that is coordinated between DRCOG, CDOT, the RTD and affected local communities, with each participating transportation agency's plan

+- recognizing the region's priorities in the context of statewide transportation priorities. - A strong role for MPOs placing MPOs on equal footing with CDOT and applicable regional transit agencies in selecting projects to be funded to ensure that local, regional and state transportation needs are met in a coordinated and cooperative manner. - Legislation that reinforces collaboration between state and regional transportation agencies and recognizes their respective roles, responsibilities and interests. - Legislation to ensure that representation on the Transportation Commission reflects approximately equal populations based on the most recent population census.

-Transportation Financing.
+Transportation Financing

 Colorado and the Denver metro area face serious funding shortages for meeting their transportation needs.
-Regional and statewide analysis show existing revenue sources are inadequate to maintain current infrastructure, let alone address congestion in urban and recreational areas, provide multimodal options desired by the public, address needs in agricultural and energy-impacted areas, and assure safe travel throughout the state.
-Thus, enhancements to existing sources and the enactment of new, more stable and reliable sources are necessary.
+Regional and statewide analyses show existing revenue sources are inadequate to maintain current infrastructure. let alone address congestion in urban and recreational areas, provide multimodal options desired by the public, address needs in agricultural and energy-impacted areas, and assure safe travel throughout the state.
+Colorado and the metro area need a revenue system that is reliable and sufficient.
+Thus, enhancements to existing revenue sources and the enactment of new revenue sources are necessary.